vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 * [OUSD Vault](https://etherscan.io/address/0x4c12c57c37ff008450a2597e810b51b2bba0383a) - Holds OUSD managed by Archimedes and mints vault shares to Coordinator.
 * [Exchanger](https://etherscan.io/address/0x823cf8a11c1eb28b0c00011515e1d2a28b362f09) - Interacts with Curve pools.
 * [Parameter Store](https://etherscan.io/address/0xcc6Ea29928A1F6bc4796464F41b29b6d2E0ee42C) - This contract contains all system parameters, including fee rates.
+* [CDPosition](https://etherscan.io/address/0x229a9733063eAD8A1f769fd920eb60133fCCa3Ef) - The ledger contract for all NFT positions and regular positions.
+CDP creates and destroy NFT and address positions.
+It keep tracks of how many tokens a user has borrowed.
+It keeps track of how much interest each position has accrued.
 * [Treasury Multisig (Protocol Fees)](https://etherscan.io/address/0x29520fd76494fd155c04fa7c5532d2b2695d68c6) - The 2-of-3 multisig managed by Archimedes team collects protocol fees and periodically redistributes to LPs.

 To demonstrate the mechanics of the OUSD strategy, we break down this [sample tx](https://etherscan.io/tx/0xd401458a98715a7b4ed490154c4f80bfea59cb4ae06bedbbf050b159fd2ad5df) of an LT opening a new leverage position: